alexkisielewicz/Portfolio-Project-1/README.md

 [View full page screenshot](docs/screencapture-portfolio-project-1.png)

-This is Yoga Studio website created as Portfolio Project #1 (HTML&CSS) for Diploma in Full Stack Software Development at [Code Institute](https://www.codeinstitute.net).
+This is Yoga Studio website created for Portfolio Project #1 (HTML&CSS) for Diploma in Full Stack Software Development at [Code Institute](https://www.codeinstitute.net).
 It is responsive across a range of devices and it is easy to navigate for site users.

 <br>